aol/cyclops-integration/cyclops-pattern-matching/readme.md

+**Cyclops has merged with simple-react**.
+Please update your bookmarks - https://github.com/aol/cyclops-react

 # Cyclops pattern matching

 Powerful Pattern Matching for Java.
 Use lambda's, hamcrest or scala-like wildcards to match (recursively) on destructured objects!